 The Piri piri, also called the African Bird’s Eye chile, the African Devil, or peri peri, with an “e,” or pili pili, is a favorite chile in East Africa, and is also grown in South Africa, Kenya, Tanzania, and other parts of Africa.
 They use this pepper to make super hot sauces that are bottled and used on all sorts of foods.
 It’s a cousin of the tabasco chile, and the Thai peppers, and came from the American continent, and must have been transported from America to Africa.
 It is also found in Portugal, and is a favorite there, and the Portuguese may have been responsible for bringing it to Africa, to Mozambique and Angola.
 The name piri piri is Swahili for “pepper pepper.”
 In Portugal, the name Piri Piri also refers to a sauce that is made from the peppers.

-This small pepper and it's cousins are members of a group of peppers called frutescens, but that are commonly called "bird peppers" or "wild bird peppers."
+This small pepper and it’s cousins are members of a group of peppers called frutescens, but that are commonly called “bird peppers” or “wild bird peppers.”
 These peppers are very hot, but various ratings have been given.
-Many sources report 30,000 to 50,000 Scoville Heat Units, which makes sense, since that's about the same as a tabasco chile.
+Many sources report 30,000 to 50,000 Scoville Heat Units, which makes sense given that’s about the same as a tabasco chile.
 However, more commonly, a range of 50,000 to 175,000 is given.
-Being that the sauces made from it are sometimes called "Hell Sauce," the latter rating is likely to be correct.
-It is possible that many other similar peppers could be confused for this pepper, however, since some of its relatives are also called bird's eye peppers.
+Being that the sauces made from it are sometimes called “Hell Sauce,” the latter rating is likely to be correct.
+It is possible that many other similar peppers could be confused with this pepper, however, since some of its relatives are also called bird’s eye peppers.

 Piri Piri African Hot Sauce

 This recipe is borrowed from Mark Miller’s Salsas of the World, which is a great source of hot sauce recipes from all over the world.